ArnoBen/datamining_itc/README.md

                         amount of pages to scrape (default: 3) -y YEAR, --year YEAR  year of album release to filter -o CORES, --cores CORES
-                        Amount of CPU cores to use for multiprocessed scraping
+                        Amount of CPU cores to use for multiprocessed scraping (default: 4)
 ```

 This will scrape the albums pages in discogs starting from [this page](https://www.discogs.com/search/?limit=50&sort=have%2Cdesc&ev=em_rs&type=master&layout=sm)